hungga1711/react-native-dnd-board/README.md

+## Important Notice: Project No Longer Maintained

+I would like to inform you that this project is no longer being actively maintained.
+Due to personal and professional reasons, I'm unable to continue updating and fixing issues for this project.
+Thank you to everyone who has contributed to and used this project!

 # React Native DnD Board

 A drag and drop Kanban board for React Native using [Reanimated (V1)](https://github.com/software-mansion/react-native-reanimated) and [React Native Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler).